torbenmoeller/pluvial/content/post/webserver-as-a-function2/index.md

 # Backend code can be written normally
 @app.route('/api')
 def api():
     return "Hello from the api!"
 {{< /highlight >}}

 ## Preparing for Google Cloud Function
 When a Cloud Function is triggered it loads the runtime environment and calls a method of the provided code.
 The called method is named entry point and is specified in the deployment command.
 The name of the method can be chosen freely.
-In the code example the method is named gcp_entry_point, it contains just boilerplate code to integrate with the Flask methods.
+In the code example the method is named gcp_entry_point, containing the boilerplate code to integrate with the Flask methods.

 Google Cloud Function passes a Request object to the entry point method.
 The Request class is imported from Flask.